TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 It is a high chance that sometimes you need an emergency fix (that can't wait for a week).
 In this case, you restore a new temporary branch from the last build, implement a fix in this temporary branch and merge changes back to Main before the next release(so it will be a **Release isolation strategy**).

-Full list of strategies available here https://docs.microsoft.com/en-us/azure/devops/repos/tfvc/branching-strategies-with-tfvc?view=azure-devops, but please note that none of the recommended strategies allows "Merge selected changesets", you should always work with a forward-only merge.
+Full list of strategies is available here https://docs.microsoft.com/en-us/azure/devops/repos/tfvc/branching-strategies-with-tfvc?view=azure-devops, but please note that none of the recommended strategies allows "Merge selected changesets", you should always work with a forward-only merge.
 So merging just changeset2 on this diagram may corrupt your branch

 ![ChangeSetMS](ChangeSetMS.png)

-The main issue that **TFVC** doesn't prevent of executing the wrong commands and probably in 95% cases when you run "Merge selected changesets" it will run without any issues as modifications usually don't contain common elements.
+The main issue that **TFVC** doesn't prevent from executing the wrong commands and probably in 95% cases when you run "Merge selected changesets" it will run without any issues as modifications usually don't contain common elements.
+And this may create a wrong feeling that is will always work.

 ## Summary